Image credit: Unsplash

 While both life insurance and personal accident insurance cover the death benefit to provide strong financial support in case of death of the policyholder, it is important to note the difference in terms of coverage.

 Life insurance covers death due to natural reasons, while personal accident insurance (as implied by its namesake) covers death or injuries due to accidents.
 Most life insurance do not cover injuries or treatments.
 An accident plan covers that if your injuries or treatments are due to an accident, and could be handy to have.

 Did you know?
 Tiq Personal Accident covers unexpected expenses due to accidents and up to 22 infectious diseases including dengue fever, hand, foot, or mouth disease, plus get $50 outpatient medical expense paid out to you if you’re diagnosed with COVID-19 by a certified medical practitioner.

 Affordability: Which is cheaper?

 The affordability of life insurance varies greatly, depending on the profile of the policyholder, and also whether it is a term or whole life plan.
 To put things into perspective, let’s look at some plans at Tiq by Etiqa Insurance:

-A term life insurance costs as low as S$0.04/day (~S$14.60/year) while a whole life plan could cost hundreds or thousands of dollars per year.
-A personal accident insurance such as ePROTECT safety is available from S$18/month (~S$216/year).
+Term life insurance costs as low as S$0.08/day (~S$28.92/year)1 while a whole life plan could cost hundreds or thousands of dollars per year.
+A personal accident insurance such as Tiq Personal Accident is available from S$229.71/year2 (before any discounts and promotions).